-Lynn wanted to wait to get married until she could walk down the aisle and after 7 years of intense work she and her WONDERFUL husband, Jamie were married May 14, 1994.
-They live in Tinley Park, Illinois and had a beautiful daughter, Annalyn, on 8/23/99.
-She was born Lynn McGovern in St. Louis and luckily moved with her family to the Chicago area before it was too late.
+Lynn wanted to wait to get married until she could walk down the aisle and after 7 years of intense work she and Jamie were married on May 14, 1994.
+They live in Tinley Park, Illinois, and had a beautiful daughter, Annalyn, on 8/23/99.
+Lynn was born in St. Louis and luckily moved with her family to the Chicago area before it was too late.
 She still says "warsh" instead of "wash" but I guess I can live with that.
-She graduated from Homewood-Flossmoor High School in 1980 and attended theUniversity of Illinois for 16 years.
+She graduated from Homewood-Flossmoor High School in 1980 and attended the University of Illinois for 16 years.
 Or something like that.
 Maybe it just seemed that long.
 In her spare time (which she doesn't have much of), she enjoys hanging with her daughter more than anything.

 They give ALL of the credit for their individual and collective achievements to God.
 Matthew 19:26 says, "With God, ALL things are possible."
 Phillippians 4:13 says, "I can do ALL things through Christ, who strengthens me."
-They are members of Eagle Rock Community Church in Homer Glen, IL.
-They enjoy singing with the Worship Team and choir and occasionally doing special music during the service.